The Stripping of the Altars: Critical reception

-Similarly, W. Brown Patterson asked, "If late medieval religion was as vigorous as Duffy maintains, why did the English Reformation occur?
+Unlike Schwarz, however, Episcopalian historian W. Brown Patterson found Duffy's narrative of the Reformation unconvincing, asking "If late medieval religion was as vigorous as Duffy maintains, why did the English Reformation occur?
 The answer he gives is that Henry VIII's breach with Rome was politically inspired and was aimed at resolving his matrimonial difficulties.
 But, if this was so, how and why did England become Protestant and, eventually Anglican?"